rocktronica/OneFileCMS/readme.markdown

   (Only tested on versions 5.2.8, 5.2.17, 5.3.3, and 5.4 + )
 - File permission privileges on your host.
 - Javascript enabled browswer.
-- And- but if you wish to see the icons- a browser that supports inline SVG.
+- And- but only if you wish to see the icons- a browser that supports inline SVG.
   (If your browser doesn't support inline SVG, OneFileCMS will still work, just without any icons.)

 ## License, Credit, Et Cetera